Oreo Balls (Oreo Truffles)

 Store/Freeze

-Store the Oreo cream cheese balls in an airtight container or on a plate covered in plastic wrap at room temperature for up to 5 days, or in the fridge for up to 2 weeks.
+Store the Oreo balls in an airtight container or on a plate covered in plastic wrap at room temperature for up to 5 days, or in the fridge for up to 2 weeks.

 front view of Oreo balls on a serving platter with mini Oreos

-FAQS about Oreo Balls
+Oreo Balls Recipe FAQs

 How do you decorate Oreo Truffles?